-- For the purpose of our audit we used overall materiality of \$2.80m, which represents approximately 2% of the Company's gross written premium in the year. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the Financial Statements as a whole. - We chose gross written premium as the benchmark because, in our view, as a newly formed insurer premium written is an indicative benchmark of the future levels of income the Company is expected to

-- generate. it is a key financial statement metric used in assessing the performance of the Company and is not as volatile as other measures.
-We selected 2% based on our professional judgment, noting that it is also within the range of commonly accepted asset-related benchmarks. - As set out in the accounting policies (Note 2, paragraphs h and i), the Company has in place a significant amount of quota share reinsurance.
+- For the purpose of our audit we used overall materiality of \$3.7m, which represents approximately 1.6% of the Company's Total assets in the year. - We applied this threshold, together with qualitative considerations, to determine the scope of our audit and the nature, timing and extent of our audit procedures and to evaluate the effect of misstatements on the Financial Statements as a whole. - We chose total assets as the benchmark because, in our view, we consider Total Assets to be the principal determinant of the Club's ability to satisfy the interests of its Members on a gross basis.
+We selected 1.6% based on our professional judgment, noting that it is also within the range of commonly accepted asset-related benchmarks. - As set out in the accounting policies (Note 2), the Company has in place a significant amount of quota share reinsurance.
 This arrangement has the effect of transferring insurance premium and claims technical provisions to reinsurers.
-Due to the extent of these arrangements it was felt appropriate to apply a specific testing threshold to areas net of reinsurance or unaffected by quota share reinsurance.
+Due to the extent of these arrangements it was felt appropriate to apply a specific testing threshold to financial statement areas net of reinsurance or unaffected by quota share reinsurance.
 This lower testing threshold has been applied to all financial statement areas with the exception of premiums (gross and outward reinsurance), claims paid (gross and reinsurers share), and claims outstanding (gross and reinsurers share).
 This enables us to differentiate misstatements according to the impact they have on the Company's net result.
-This testing threshold has been based upon 3.5% of net assets of the company (\$1.098m), as we consider the ability of the entity to meet its insurance obligations and avoid the need for additional calls to be the primary focus for its members.
+This testing threshold has been based upon 3.5% of net assets of the company (\$1.2m), as we consider the ability of the entity to meet its insurance obligations and avoid the need for additional calls to be the primary focus for its members.